 - Now, add your mushrooms and sauté until all of the excess water releases from the mushrooms – there will be a lot!
 This process may take 10-15 minutes.

-- Then, in a separate pot, create a roux with butter and all purpose flour.
+- Then, in a separate pot, create a roux (as I explained above) with butter and all purpose flour.
 Start by melting the butter, and then slowly add the all purpose flour, a little at a time, while whisking vigorously.

 - Following that, add your mushroom mixture, veggie broth, soy sauce, salt, pepper, oregano, thyme, and red chili flakes to the pot with the roux.
 These ingredients contribute to that delicious mushroom gravy taste.